CoderDojoTC/micropython/docs/advanced-labs/13-timers.md

 ## Exercises

-1. Can you change the frequency of the times
+1. Can you change the frequency of the times in the sample code above?
+2. How much memory do you think a timer will use?
+How many timers can be used on a RP2040 with 264K of memory?
+3. What if you wanted a timer to check in on the health of your program?
+Could it reboot the Raspberry Pi using ```machine.reset()``` if it gets stuck?
+Hint: See [Watchdog Timers](https://docs.micropython.org/en/latest/library/machine.WDT.html)